US: Inflation hits highest rate in four decades | DW | 12.01.2022

 The inflationary pressures, due partly to demand pressures on global supply chains, are expected to continue as long as pandemic-related pressures on workers' health and supply chains exacerbate matters.

-The silver lining is the month-on-month consumer price index slowed to 0.5% in November, suggesting inflation may be nearing its peak.
+The silver lining is the month-on-month consumer price index slowing to 0.5% in November, suggesting inflation may be nearing its peak.

 While Jerome Powell, the Fed chair, once called inflation "transitory," the US central bank is now expected to raise its short-term benchmark rate three times in the year ahead to tamp down inflationary pressures.